Weadf/clever-passport/README.md

 ## Disclaimer

 This repository is NOT developed or endorsed by Clever.
 This library is here to help users easily integrate Clever's Instant Login API to their Node.js projects.
-All questions about the API should be taken to [Clever Support](https://support.clever.com/hc/s/?language=en_US) and all questions about this library should be taken to [milanmdev](mailto:milanmdev@gmail.com).
+All questions about the API should be taken to [Clever Support](https://support.clever.com/hc/s/?language=en_US).